Frequently Asked Questions

 Q4: What do I get for my $95?

-A4: The basic audit package includes determining your home's insulation levels, heating/cooling needs, appliance usage, air infiltration rate using a blower door and infrared imaging, and installation of compact fluorescent light bulbs (CFLs) where appropriate.
+A4: The basic audit package includes determining your home's insulation levels, heating/cooling needs, appliance usage, air infiltration rate using a blower door and infrared imaging, and installation of compact fluorescent light bulbs (CFLs) courtesy of Seattle City Light where appropriate.
 At the end of the audit, you will receive a report that includes your Energy Performance Score and what steps you can take to reduce your energy bills.
-The basic audit package costs $400 plus the cost of any CFLs installed.
-Seattle City Light will cover $305 plus the cost of any CFLs installed, so you will be responsible for paying only $95 at the time of the audit.
+The basic audit package has a value of $400 plus the cost of any CFLs installed.
+Seattle City Light's rebate covers $305 plus the cost of any CFLs installed, you pay only $95.
 The auditor will have all the necessary paperwork for you to fill out in order to expedite the rebate.